caio-mello/caio-mello.github.io/README.md

-## Welcome to GitHub Pages

-I'm a researcher interested in media studies, digital methods, urban studies and digital activism.
-Currently, I am a Ph.D. student in Digital Humanities at the School of Advanced Study at the University of London.
+### About me

+I am currently a Ph.D. student in Digital Humanities at the [School of Advanced Study](https://research.sas.ac.uk/search/staff/1581/mr-caio-mello/), University of London.
+I hold a BA in Journalism and a MA in Communication, both from the Universidade Federal de Pernambuco, Brazil.
+I work as an early-stage researcher at the EU-funded Horizon 2020 project [CLEOPATRA](http://cleopatra-project.eu/), under the Marie Skłodowska-Curie Innovative Training Network.
+Before starting my PhD, I was a fellow researcher at [CAIS - Center of Advanced Internet Studies](https://www.cais.nrw/fellows/fellow_mello/) in Bochum, Germany.
+There, I've conducted research on the use of social networks by #Occupy movements in Brazil.

+### My research

-My research explores the media coverage of the Olympic Games in a cross-cultural, cross-lingual and temporal perspective.
+My current research explores the media coverage of the Olympic Games in a cross-cultural, cross-lingual and temporal perspective.
 I'm especially interested in comparing how the concept of 'Olympic legacy' has been approached by the Brazilian and British media considering different locations, languages and social-political contexts.

-This project is part of my work as an early-stage researcher at the Cleopatra ITN, a Marie Skłodowska-Curie Innovative Training Network led by the L3S Research Center at the Gottfried Wilhelm Leibniz University of Hannover. ​
+My main research interests cover media studies, digital methods, urban studies and digital activism.

 Besides, I'm also a journalist - although I rarely practice these days -and an amateur photographer in my free time.
 I have been experimenting with portraits in particular.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for